 Crystal Z Campbell is a visual artist and writer of African-American, Filipino & Chinese descents.
 Campbell uses art as a tool and history as material to rupture collective memory, imagine social transformations and question the politics of witnessing.
 With visual art, writing, and community projects, Campbell proposes alternate perceptions of archival material and unsettled historical and contemporary narratives: Henrietta Lacks' immortal cell line, gentrification and the 1921 Tulsa Race Massacre amongst others.
 Campbell has exhibited internationally: SculptureCenter, ICA Philadelphia, Artissima (IT), Studio Museum of Harlem, Project Row Houses in Texas, Art Rotterdam (NL) and De Appel Arts Centre (NL).
 Selected honors include Skowhegan, Rijksakademie, Van Lier Fellowship at Whitney Museum's Independent Study Program, Mondriaan Fonds, Smithsonian Research Fellowship, Yaddo and MacDowell Colony.
 Campbell is a second-year Tulsa Artist Fellow.

 Luiza Crosman (Rio de Janeiro, 1987) acts upon pre-established dynamics so as to clarify their conditions of possibility.
 Her work often involves positive feedback loops, using recursive systems referring back to a given original event.
-This in the interest of visualizing how things are in movement, and thereby creating possibilities of a future.
-All of which is manifested through drawings, performances and writing.
-Also as part of her artistic practice, Crosman is part of the directorial team of casamata, an autonomous research platform in Rio de Janeiro that aims to circulate new exhibition-making aesthetics and methodologies.
+This in the interest of visualizing institutional dynamics and how things are in movement, and thereby creating possibilities of a future.
+All of which is manifested through drawings, performances, writing and institutional strategies.
+Recently Luiza Crosman has participated in exhibitions and developed projects with Iselp, Greylight Projects, Constant, (Brussels 2017, 2016), KW (Berlin, 2017), CAC (Vilnius, 2017), CCSP (São Paulo, 2017), &Model Gallery (Leeds, 2015), Silvia Cintra BOX4 Gallery (Rio de Janeiro, 2015), SFMOMA (San Francisco, 2014), Agora (Berlin, 2014).
+She was part of the directorial team of the exhibition space casamata between 2014-2017 in Rio de Janeiro.
+She is a member of the consulting agency Negozio Automatico and has recently won the Sabam for Culture, Artcontest 2017 prize.
+Upcoming projects includes TRAMA at 33 São Paulo Biennial (2018) and "Drawing Blue-prints for potential art spaces" at Bern University of the Arts HKB (2018).

-Alexis Mitchell (b.
-1983, Toronto) is an award-winning artist and scholar whose works have shown at festivals and in galleries internationally, including the Glasgow Short Film Festival, the Images Festival, the Art Gallery of Ontario, and is included in a number of publications such as C Magazine, the Los Angeles Review of Books, and the forthcoming book Contemporary Citizenship, Art, and Visual Culture.
-Her videos and installations use space and place to reconfigure the political spectres of belonging.
-She often works collaboratively, most consistently with artist Sharlene Bamboat under the name Bambitchell.
-Mitchell is a PhD Candidate in Human Geography and Sexual Diversity Studies at the University of Toronto where she holds a SSHRC Doctoral Fellowship and a Joseph A. May Scholarship, exploring the history and politics of the Jewish summer camp.
+Alexis Mitchell is an artist, filmmaker and scholar whose works have circulated internationally at places such as: the Images Festival, Toronto, the Art Gallery of Windsor and the Berlinale Film Festival.
+Her work has been featured in a number of publications including the Los Angeles Review of Books, Scapegoat Magazine and her writing is featured in the upcoming edited collection "Queer As Camp: Summer Camp, Camp Aesthetics, and Queer Possibility" published by Fordham University Press.
+She often works collaboratively alongside artist Sharlene Bamboat under the moniker 'Bambitchell'.
+Mitchell is a PhD Candidate in Human Geography at the University of Toronto where she holds a SSHRC Doctoral Fellowship and a Joseph A. May Scholarship, exploring the history and politics of the Jewish summer camp.
+She recently completed artist residencies at Akademie Schloss Solitude and the MacDowell Colony and had recent solo exhibitions at Gallery TPW, Toronto & AKA Gallery, Saskatoon.

 Heather M. O'Brien and Jonathan Takahashi